ezralazuardy/xmrig/README.md

 # 🪙 xmrig

-A custom configured xmrig CPU cypto miner that work best in linux cloud.
+A custom configured xmrig CPU cypto miner that work best in linux machine.

 > This repository is based on the original xmrig [v6.15.0](https://github.com/xmrig/xmrig/releases/tag/v6.15.0) for linux.